Daniel Cormier: Jon Jones rematch and controversy

 The rematch with Jon Jones took place on July 29, 2017, at UFC 214 at the Honda Center in Anaheim, California.
 Jones defeated Cormier, recapturing the light heavyweight championship via knockout in the third round, after a head kick and a barrage of strikes on the ground.

 In the post-fight interview, a tearful and emotional Cormier showed disappointment of the defeat and said "I guess if he wins both fights there is no rivalry."
-Commentator Joe Rogan issued an apology on Twitter to Cormier after the fight for interviewing him when Cormier could not gather his thoughts due to the knock out he suffered in the fight.
+Commentator Joe Rogan issued an apology on Twitter to Cormier after the fight for interviewing him when Cormier could not gather his thoughts due to the knockout he suffered in the fight.

 On August 22, it was announced that Jones had been flagged for a potential doping violation by USADA stemming from his test sample that was collected after weigh-ins on July 28.
 He tested positive for Oral Turinabol, an anabolic steroid.
 Jones was placed on a provisional suspension as a result of the positive drug test.
 On September 13, USADA confirmed that the "B" sample of Jones' tested positive for Turinabol.
 As a result, the CSAC officially changed the bout result to a no-contest and the light heavyweight championship was returned to Cormier.
 On September 18, Cormier, in an interview with TMZ, said he was open to a third fight with Jon Jones after Jones's suspension was served.

-In 2018 Cormier coached opposite Stipe Miocic on season 27 of The Ultimate Fighter.